solanto/garden/notes/consumption-list.md

 # media to consume

 This is some of the media I’ve most enjoyed, am currently consuming, would recommend, or want to know better in the future.
 I've sprinkled in some of my favorite quotes, as well.
+I've kept most of these recommendations informative, wholesome, or "essential" in my mind (for now).

 ## books